JoseRZapata/data-science-project-template/docs/local_setup.md

 4. (optional) [Actionlint] to check the syntax of the GitHub Actions configuration files of the project.
       - `uv tool install actionlint`

 **Note:** [UV] is a tool that wants to replace the need of [Pyenv], [Poetry] and other ones.
-So is very possible that in the future I will use [UV] to manage the python versions, enviroments and dependencies.
+So is very possible that in the future I will use [UV] to manage the python versions, environments and dependencies.

 ## 📁 Start a new data science project